BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 cuboid([100,80,60], rounding=20, except = TOP+FRONT);
 ```

-There is support for filleting edges using negative rounding values:
+You can fillet edges by using negative rounding values:

 ```openscad-3D
 include <BOSL2/std.scad>